MansoorAlawadhi/OOK-transmitter-and-decoder/README.md

 &#x20;  pressed more than once

-&#x20;• on the SDR software set the signal decoding to CW and set the tone frequency to a high value but half the audio sample rate due to sampling limitations, @48000hz, 1250hz tone
+&#x20;• on the SDR software set the signal decoding to CW and set the tone frequency to a high value but half the audio sample rate (Nyquist-shannon sampling theorem), 1250Hz tone used in my setup